dzivkovi/gcp-challenge-labs/docs/monitor-and-log-with-gco.md

 ### First Chart

-1. Add widget -> Visualiation -> Line
+1. Add widget -> Visualisation -> Line
 1. Select a metric -> Metric dropdown -> Search for "queue" to find your custom metric.
 Apply.
 1. Apply again.

 ### Second Chart

-1. Add widget -> Visualiation -> Line
+1. Add widget -> Visualisation -> Line
 1. Select a metric -> Metric dropdown -> Uncheck "Active resources & metrics" -> Search for `large` (or whatever your logs-based metric was called), to find your metric.
 Apply.
 1. Apply again.